libsdl-org/SDL/docs/README-porting.md

 1. The "UNIX" way:  ./configure; make; make install

    If you have a GNUish system, then you might try this.
-Edit configure.in, take a look at the large section labelled:
+Edit configure.ac, take a look at the large section labelled:

 	"Set up the configuration based on the host platform!"